MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 <!-- ConfigureKioskMode-Description-Begin -->
 <!-- Description-Source-DDF -->
-Configure how Microsoft Edge behaves when it’s running in kiosk mode with assigned access, either as a single app or as one of multiple apps running on the kiosk device.
+Configure how Microsoft Edge behaves when it's running in kiosk mode with assigned access, either as a single app or as one of multiple apps running on the kiosk device.
 You can control whether Microsoft Edge runs InPrivate full screen, InPrivate multi-tab with limited functionality, or normal Microsoft Edge.
 You need to configure Microsoft Edge in assigned access for this policy to take effect; otherwise, these settings are ignored.
-To learn more about assigned access and kiosk configuration, see “Configure kiosk and shared devices running Windows desktop editions” (<https://aka.ms/E489. vw)>.
-If enabled and set to 0 (Default or not configured): - If it’s a single app, it runs InPrivate full screen for digital signage or interactive displays. - If it’s one of many apps, Microsoft Edge runs as normal.
-If enabled and set to 1: - If it’s a single app, it runs a limited multi-tab version of InPrivate and is the only app available for public browsing.
-Users can’t minimize, close, or open windows or customize Microsoft Edge, but can clear browsing data and downloads and restart by clicking “End session.”
-You can configure Microsoft Edge to restart after a period of inactivity by using the “Configure kiosk reset after idle timeout” policy. - If it’s one of many apps, it runs in a limited multi-tab version of InPrivate for public browsing with other apps.
-Users can minimize, close, and open multiple InPrivate windows, but they can’t customize Microsoft Edge.
+To learn more about assigned access and kiosk configuration, see "Configure kiosk and shared devices running Windows desktop editions" (<https://aka.ms/E489vw)>.
+If enabled and set to 0 (Default or not configured): - If it's a single app, it runs InPrivate full screen for digital signage or interactive displays. - If it's one of many apps, Microsoft Edge runs as normal.
+If enabled and set to 1: - If it's a single app, it runs a limited multi-tab version of InPrivate and is the only app available for public browsing.
+Users can't minimize, close, or open windows or customize Microsoft Edge, but can clear browsing data and downloads and restart by clicking "End session."
+You can configure Microsoft Edge to restart after a period of inactivity by using the "Configure kiosk reset after idle timeout" policy. - If it's one of many apps, it runs in a limited multi-tab version of InPrivate for public browsing with other apps.
+Users can minimize, close, and open multiple InPrivate windows, but they can't customize Microsoft Edge.
 <!-- ConfigureKioskMode-Description-End -->

 <!-- ConfigureKioskMode-Editable-Begin -->